kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 years ranging from 1971 to 2021.

 Within this analysis, we will refer to two segments of vehicles: cars and trucks.
-The vehicle body styles in these segments are listed below.
+The vehicle body styles in each segment are listed below.

 - **Cars**: sedans, convertibles, coupes, hatchbacks and wagons
 - **Trucks**: SUVs, pickup trucks, minivans and commercial vans